 What do I do if I want to consider a research trial for my cancer treatment?

 If you are interested in cancer clinical trial participation, you should know as much as possible about the study before you decide if taking part in a study is right for you.
-This means taking time to ask important questions regarding the study, including its purpose, the procedures involved, the risks and benefits of participating, and the expenses you’ll be faced with.
+Our oncologists will thoroughly review clinical trial information with you before starting.
+This is called informed consent.
+It is important for you to ask any questions you have regarding the study, including its purpose, the procedures involved, the risks and benefits of participating, and the expenses you’ll face.

-If you want to participate, you can view our clinical trials available at our Chicago area cancer treatment centers, or talk with your oncologist about trials that may be available to you.
+If you want to participate, you can view the clinical trials available at our Chicago-area cancer treatment centers, or talk with your oncologist about trials that may be available to you.
+They can help set up a meeting with a research coordinator or study investigator to learn as much as possible about the study.
 Remember, not every patient is eligible to participate.
 But if you're interested, it's worth the conversation.

 How are my rights protected during a cancer clinical trial?